jagadhis/jagadhis/README.md

 - 💬 Ask me about **Javascript, Design system, UI/UX, Angular, React, Typescript**

-- Open to have discussions about **System design and architecting and scaling software products**
+- Open to have discussions about **Robust system design and architecting and scaling software products**

 - 📫 How to reach me **jwaran78@gmail.com**